Secullum/secullum-react-native-ui/CONTRIBUTING.md

 ## Publishing a new version

-1. Ensure the code is formatted correctly
+1. Ensure that the code is formatted correctly

 ```
 yarn run format